Dilsv/Interactivelearning/README.md

 ### All pages
 #### *Navbar*
-The navbar features on all pages & is fully responsive and returns the user to the home page when clicked. ------------------------------
+The navbar features on all pages & is fully responsive and returns the user to the home page when clicked.

 ### *Title*
 All page titles are `H1` elements, they are centred and large in size so there is no visual difficulty as to which page the user is on.
 Clicking this will return the user to the Home Page.

 ### *Buttons*
-All of the navigation buttons throughout the site are styled in the same way, using a bold colour of purple and a -------- hover effect to draw the user to them. ---------
+All of the navigation buttons throughout the site are styled in the same way, using a bold black with opacity.

 ### Home page

 #### *Heading*
-I chose to make the heading a direction back to the home page; I did this to minimise difficulty making it user friendly for the younger ages engaging with the quiz. -------------
+I decided to set the heading as a link directing users back to the home page.
+I opted for this approach to simplify navigation, making the quiz more user-friendly, especially for younger participants.

 #### *Lets Begin button*
 I wanted to keep this on the Home Page to make it easy for the user to find and the website easy to navigate.

-#### *High Scores button*
-After removing my toggle menu it was apparent that the High Scores needs to be accessible from the Home Page, to allow the users to visit this easily. ---------------------

 ### Instructions
 #### *Instructions list*